CORE-GATECH-GROUP/serpent-tools/docs/develop/plot-routines.rst

 See :ref:`dev-plot-magicStrings` for a listing of what is replaced by what when calling :func:`serpentTools.plot.magicPlotDocDecorator`.

-.. autofunction:: serpentTools.plot.magicPlotDocDecorator
+.. autofunction:: serpentTools.utils.docstrings.magicPlotDocDecorator

-.. autoattribute:: serpentTools.plot.PLOT_MAGIC_STRINGS
+.. autoattribute:: serpentTools.utils.docstrings.PLOT_MAGIC_STRINGS
     :annotation: Magic strings that, if found as {x}, will be replaced by PLOT_MAGIC_STRINGS[x]